-Music Festivals, a long time favorite of European summer, have now taken over the US and the world.
+Music Festivals, a long time favorite of European summer, have also taken over the US and the world.
 They have become the go-to places to experience and listen to new music up close.
 Naturally, every DJ and upcoming producer is now looking to one day play on one of these massive stages in front of hundreds of thousands of screaming fans.

 Getting booked to play a music festival has become extremely competitive.
 To start with, getting recognized by the event organizers will be a lot of work!
 You would definitely need to have the support of an A-list producer to start putting yourself out there.